gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

     - Internal IP (e.g. 192.168.1.100) - your device or webserver private IP
     - Internal Port (e.g. 80) - where the webserver listens to
     - Protocol (TCP or UDP) - depending on the application being served

+**Internal vs External Port**

+In a Home LAN,
+- External port is at the router's end is exposed to the internet and the traffic reaches at this port
+- Internal port is at each of the internal devices.
+- Using the port forwarding rule, the router forwards the internet traffic it receives to a specific device (internal IP) and the exposed port on that device

 ---